 To Prepare the Ingredients

-- Cut the kimchi into smaller pieces with a knife or a pair of scissors.
+- Cut ½ lb kimchi into smaller pieces with a knife or a pair of scissors.

-- Cut the green onions into 2-inch (5 cm) pieces.
+- Cut 2 green onions/scallions into 2-inch (5-cm) pieces.
 If the white parts are too thick, cut them in half lengthwise.

-- Season the pork belly slices with salt and pepper.
+- Season the pork belly slices with ⅛ tsp Diamond Crystal kosher salt and ⅛ tsp freshly ground black pepper.

 - Preheat a large frying pan over medium-high heat.
-When the pan is hot, add the sesame oil, spread it evenly, and then add the pork belly slices.
+When the pan is hot, add 1 Tbsp neutral oil, spread it evenly, and then add the pork belly slices.

 - Stir-fry the pork with a blunt-end wooden spatula until it is no longer pink.
 If your pork belly has rendered too much fat, you can wipe off the excess oil in the pan with a paper towel.